nulogy/nulogy-public-certificates/README.md

 - Extended Validation
 - For use with b2bi 2.3

+### 202-connect-na-qa.nulogy.net.crt

+- Signed by Godaddy
+- Extended Validation
+- For use with b2bi 2.3

 ### Copyright

 The material in this repo is provided Copyright Nulogy Corporation 2016 - All Rights Reserved